Redbu11dev/UnitPlates/README.md

 - Elite dragons on the sides
 - Player race icons
 - Player class icons
+- PVP flag indicator
+- Hunter pet happines indicator (only for your own pet, and only if not happy)
 - "in combat" indicator on an NPC/player nameplate
 - Totem icons
 - Combo points